microsoft/PartsUnlimitedMRP/docs/HOL_Docker/README.md

 ENTRYPOINT sh run.sh
 ~~~

-I will create an empty folder, create an empty file named Dockerfile and paste this 7 command lines in it.
-I will also create a "drop" folder, this is where we are supposing to put the artifact (.jar) and the run.sh script.
+We will also create a "drop" folder, this is where we are supposing to put the artifact (.jar) and the run.sh script.

 ** Note, the run.sh is a custom script.
 It will check if we already have a mongo instance responsing on the port 27017 before to launch the java application.
 Here is the full script inside the run.sh file : **